 In Amsterdam, tulips are definitely our thing, but we also have an abundance of breathtaking cherry blossom trees.
 They lift the spirits and remind us that, after a string of lockdowns and curfews, spring is here and there is so much beauty to be admired in Amsterdam’s streets and green spaces.

 1. Amsterdamse Bos

 There are over 400 cherry trees in Amsterdamse Bos, donated to Amsterdam by the Japanese Women’s Club in 2000.
-Each and every one of the trees has a name, and this amazing park has to be the best spot in Amsterdam to see the gorgeous cherry blossom.
-2. Westerpark
+Each and every one of the trees has a name, and this amazing park has to be the best spots in Amsterdam to see the gorgeous cherry blossom.

 Westerpark is another perfect spot for a lovely afternoon stroll.
 You can sit beneath the cherry blossom too, here.
 Just try to remember your allergy pills!